-This sweet and tart whole meyer lemon tart is the perfect winter dessert…
+This sweet and tart whole Meyer lemon tart is the perfect addition to your dessert table.
+Slightly sweet and full of lemon flavor it’s sure to impress.

 Last night I decided to just suck it up and edit the pictures.
 After everything was edited I realized there was nothing wrong with the picture.
 The tart was beautiful and the even though the lighting was a bit drastic I love the way they turned out.
 Plus the tart tastes amazing.
 Or amazeballs as I like to say.